Heat Transfer Today

 UPDATED: 09/18/2022

 This workbook implements standard, mostly empirical, correlations for forced convection over a heated, horizontal flat plate.
-Both laminar and turbulent flows are calculated, including the transition from one to the other.
-Cases involving an unheated starting length are also covered as seen in the second plot below.
+It calculates for both laminar and turbulent flows and the transition from one to the other.
+It also covers cases involving an unheated starting length as seen in the second plot below.

 Boundary layer thickness (solid lines) and convection coefficients (short-dashed) computed for laminar and turbulent boundary layers as well as for a “mixed” condition (long-dashed) in which the transition to turbulence occurs abruptly halfway down the flat plate.